Lifting Medicare's Annual Limits On Physical Therapy Helps Ease Patients' Pain

 Currently these private insurance plans, which limit members to a network of providers, treat all members the same.

-But under changes in the budget law, benefits in 2020 that target certain members who have chronic diseases do not have to be primarily health-related, and need only a "reasonable expectation" of improving health.
+But under changes in the budget law, benefits in 2020 that target certain members who have chronic diseases do not have to be primarily health-related and need only a "reasonable expectation" of improving health.
 Some examples that CMS has suggested include devices and services that assist people with disabilities, minimize the impact of health problems or help patients avoid emergency room visits.

 This wider range of benefits might help some people remain in their homes instead of entering nursing homes, or could increase the quality of life of some Medicare Advantage patients and help reduce unnecessary medical expenses.